DataDiggers/Yelp-dataset-challenge/README.md

 **Web application**

 A Web application to analyze the seasonal trends of business (Shows google map and plots the markers of business which are trending in a selected location for a selected season).
+Also the web application is hosted on AWS Elastic Bean Stalk

 **Filters**:
   1. Location
   2. Season
-  3. Category - Done with adding category filter which allows user to further drill-down based on a category
+  3. Category

 **Future enhancements:**
-  1. Deploying the web application on AWS
+a.
+Recommend businesses
+b.
+Add review text
+c.
+Show analysis on Charts
+d.
+Ability to Comment
+e.
+Is the info useful